-The arrival of COVID 19 on top of an already adverse economic situation in Sihanoukville, Cambodia, only served as a stark reminder of the precarious tightrope children and families in the region segue daily.
-The fragility of the region and the immediate impacts of the pandemic had and continue to have for children and families was recognised by M'Lop Tapang and they highlighted increased risk in the following areas: drug use, discrimination, social isolation, child abuse and neglect, separation from their families, living and working on the streets or beaches, adverse physical and/or mental health, lack of education or access to safe employment.
-This also reflected the situation in the UK where fragile conditions were noted, in which many children and young people live, and that thousands of children and young people were at risk of similar risk such as increased abuse and neglect, sexual exploitation, social isolation, and lack of education.
+The arrival of COVID-19 on top of an already adverse economic situation in Sihanoukville, Cambodia, only served as a stark reminder of the precarious tightrope children and families in the region segue daily.
+The fragility of the region and the immediate impacts of the pandemic had and continue to have for children and families was recognized by M'Lop Tapang, and they highlighted increased risk in the following areas: drug use, discrimination, social isolation, child abuse and neglect, separation from their families, living and working on the streets or beaches, adverse physical and/or mental health, lack of education, or access to safe employment.
+This also reflected the situation in the UK where fragile conditions were noted, in which many children and young people live, and that thousands of children and young people were at risk of similar risks such as increased abuse and neglect, sexual exploitation, social isolation, and lack of education.

 Early intervention by M'Lop Tapang to mitigate some of the challenges faced by children and families was crucial.
-Reports by M'Lop Tapang over the course of 2020 and 2021 enabled them to understand some of the emerging themes that adversely affected the health and wellbeing of the community i.e., reduced safety, financial insecurity, increased risk of harm, adverse impact on education.
+Reports by M'Lop Tapang over the course of 2020 and 2021 enabled them to understand some of the emerging themes that adversely affected the health and wellbeing of the community, i.e., reduced safety, financial insecurity, increased risk of harm, and adverse impact on education.
 A fledgling social care system in Cambodia only highlights the gaps in which vulnerable children and young people fall, increasing their risk of further adverse childhood experiences.
-In the UK, it is recognised that this gap can lead to entrenched inequalities that can follow children throughout their lives, and for both Cambodia and the UK, these unacceptable levels of disadvantage suffered by children and young people is of significant concern.
-The programmes offered by M'Lop Tapang during the pandemic were not only provided for the immediate humane requirements of children and families but to help further build resilience with an aim of preventing and overcoming further adverse childhood experiences.
-It is recognised that to interrupt adverse childhood experiences, and overcome traumatic events, support, direction and hope from people and services that surround children and young people is needed; how this looks on a practical level involves cash, food, access to health, education on child development, responsive parenting, and regular monitoring.
+In the UK, it is recognized that this gap can lead to entrenched inequalities that can follow children throughout their lives, and for both Cambodia and the UK, these unacceptable levels of disadvantage suffered by children and young people is of significant concern.